Standard commercial framework - guidance for buyers

 Use the finding suppliers guide DOCX, 1120.97 KB for help with finding suppliers.

-A more stringent approval process applies for engagements that do not comply with the standard commercial framework, including the following scenarios:
+A more stringent approval process applies for engagements that do not comply with the standard commercial framework.
+This may include:

-- Where the supplier has not accepted the standard commercial framework.
+- the supplier has not accepted the standard commercial framework

-- Where the proposal is not compliant with the standard commercial framework.
+- the proposal is not compliant with the standard commercial framework.

 - Get approval from your Secretary, Executive Agency Head or cluster Chief Financial Officer, but only once satisfied that the work cannot be undertaken under the standard commercial framework.

-- Ensure engagements are competitively bid with at least three quotes to ensure value for money.
+- Ensure engagements are competitively bid with at least 3 quotes to ensure value for money.

-- report the engagement via the Major Suppliers' Portal following the reporting non-compliant engagements guide DOCX, 720.16 KB.
+- Report the engagement via the Major Suppliers' Portal.
+See the reporting non-compliant engagements guide DOCX, 2413.29 KB.